 How to grow Alliums

 Alliums come in a wide range of heights, from low growing chives to the tall varieties such as A. allium giganteum which can reach 1.5m.
 They are mainly late spring/early summer flowering, although there is a late summer flowering variety of Allium, A. sphaerocephalon.
 Alliums flower in shades of purple, white and occasionally blue and yellow.
-Although there is a long list of Allium pests and diseases, in the garden Alliums are almost trouble free.
+Although there is a long list of Allium pests and diseases, but in reality Alliums are almost trouble free.
 The only maintenance required is for the taller species, which need staking to prevent the flower stem from being damaged, unless planted in a sheltered spot away from wind.
 Bees and insects love alliums, and on a warm day the large flower heads will be buzzing and they will also attract butterflies.

 The downside of growing Alliums, if there is one, is that the leaves at the base of the plant can look tired, or ragged even early in the growing season.
 If you look closely at the image on the left, you will see the brown tips on the Allium leaves, which can look unsightly.
 To cover this, it's a good idea to conceal the base growth with low-growing plants, such as the Alchemilla mollis, Hosta and Geraniums, all of which look well with Alliums.
 There are several planting combinations illustrated below which will look stylish and ensure the base leaves are covered.